 How CEX leverage compares

-The centralized ceiling is 200x, at MEXC, HTX, and WEEX, with BingX, BloFin, and Toobit at 150x, and Binance, OKX, and Bitget at 125x.
+MEXC, HTX, and WEEX list up to 200x, with BingX, BloFin, and Toobit at 150x, and Binance, OKX, and Bitget at 125x.
 Bybit tops out at 100x.
 Same fine print applies: those numbers are for BTC and ETH on the largest tiers, and margin requirements step up quickly with position size.
-The old CEX edge in leverage is gone.
-The choice now hinges on custody, KYC, and fees rather than the multiplier.
+Compare custody, KYC, fees, and asset-specific leverage caps.

 Which perp DEX has the highest leverage?+